Concepts and Practices to Ensure Data Quality

 While setting out to “get healthy” (have high-quality data) is an admirable goal, without a clear understanding of which qualities you’re looking to change (dimensions), it's difficult to set and meet any meaningful benchmarks (metrics).

 So the first step in keeping your data healthy is identifying the most important dimensions, like maximizing the usability of data.
-The second step is tracking metrics against those dimensions, for example the number of issues flagged by data stakeholders.
+The second step is tracking metrics against those dimensions, for example the number of issues flagged by data stakeholders like data scientists or business users.
 The third step is establishing SLAs on those metrics, such as 24 hour response times to issues.

 Three concepts for reasoning about data quality